Scarlet Days: Reception

-Public response to this film was overwhelmingly positive during its release in November 1919.
-Many news sources in 1919 published review articles complimenting and comparing Scarlet Days to other films created by D. W. Griffith.
-News outlets such as the New-York Tribune, San Francisco Chronicle, Cincinnati Enquirer, and more were including reviews on Scarlet Days as well as announcing local showtimes for this film.
-A review article from the Cincinnati Enquirer stated that: "The latest D. W. Griffith production soon will be ready for local release.
+Public response to this film was positive during its release in November 1919.
+Many news sources in 1919 published reviews complimenting and comparing Scarlet Days to other films created by D. W. Griffith.
+News outlets such as the New-York Tribune, San Francisco Chronicle, and Cincinnati Enquirer published reviews of Scarlet Days as well as announcing local showtimes for the film.
+A review in the Cincinnati Enquirer stated: "The latest D. W. Griffith production soon will be ready for local release.
 Griffith as usual has assembled a sparkling cast for his new picture."
-Scarlet Days traveled across the country to show in various theaters after its release date on November 9, 1919.
-Prior to the actual showing, news articles would be released to inform readers of short plot summaries and events in the production.
+Scarlet Days traveled across the country to show in various theaters after its release.
+Prior to the showing, news articles would be released to inform readers of short plot summaries and events in the production.

-On an opposing view written for Variety magazine wrote on Scarlet Days negatively, and claimed that: "Scarlet Days as a story was not worthy of Griffith's direction in picturization.
+Variety wrote on Scarlet Days negatively, and claimed that "Scarlet Days as a story was not worthy of Griffith's direction in picturization.
 It is entire too commonplace."
-For current day moviegoers, this film is one of the least popular of D. W. Griffith's directed pictures.
+For current-day moviegoers, this film is one of the least popular of Griffith's directed pictures.
 Scarlet Days was considered to be made too late in the era where Western films were becoming popular.
-Though some new sources gave positive feedback in response to the release of this film, opposing viewpoints claimed that: "Outside of [the lack of plot depth] there is nothing more to say except that it is a surprise that Griffith should at this late date take to filming rip-snorting Western mellers with a lot of harum-scarum rough stuff with gunplay."
+Though some sources gave positive feedback in response to the release of this film, opposing viewpoints claimed that "Outside of [the lack of plot depth] there is nothing more to say except that it is a surprise that Griffith should at this late date take to filming rip-snorting Western mellers with a lot of harum-scarum rough stuff with gunplay."